hasansamplewala/Frontend-Assignment-TrueFoundry/README.md

 Clone the repository

-Run the following commands in your terminal from /json-schema-form-builder
+Run the following commands in your terminal from directry /Frontend-Assignment-TrueFoundry

 cd /frontend